hapax/hapax.github.io/assets/bloch.md

 \hat{\mathbb{C}}^4 \overset{p}{\to} \mathbb{S}^8.
 $$

 But this where the Hopf slicings stop!
-There are no more division algebras for us to define a Hopf map with.
+If we try to generalise to systems with more imaginary directions, they fail to form division algebras, so we cannot define the analogues of the circle map.

-#### Two qubits
+#### Two qubits: phase and entanglement

 #### References